kost13/PdfMerger/README.md

 # pdfmerger
 PdfMerger is a program to merge pdf files into one file.
+Very useful when scanning and saving files to pdf's.
 It uses graphical interface, built with PyQt4.

+# License

+This software is distributed under [MIT license](https://opensource.org/licenses/mit-license.php) Information about graphics' license can be found in images directory.